jvicu2001/r4-RL/README.md

 ## How to run
 ### Prerequisites
-`raylib` must be installed in the system beforehand.
+`raylib` and `python` must be installed in the system beforehand.
+Python 3.11 is recommended but newer versions should work.
 A copy of PCSX-Redux is needed.
 A copy of Ridge Racer Type 4 NTSC-U compatible with PCSX-Redux is required (not provided)

+Enter the absolute paths of the PCSX-Redux emulator and the copy of Ridge Racer Type 4 on the `pcsx_path.txt` and `game_path.txt` files respectively.
+These are used by the scripts on the root folder to launch the emulator correctly.

 ### Memory observers and file extractor (in PCSX-Redux)
-The project expects that the PCSX-Redux executable is located and launched from the project's root directory.

 When opening PCSX-Redux, the pcsx.lua file on the root directory should load automatically, loading the rest of the modules and showing various windows related to the project.

 For the first time only, once you load the game in PCSX-Redux, extract the `R4.BIN` file pressing the "Save R4.BIN" button on the "Save R4.BIN Files" window.

 ### Track info extractor
-This is located under the "python" directory.

-After extracting the `R4.BIN` file, just run the script with `python extract_tracks.py`
+After extracting the `R4.BIN` file, just run the script with `python extract_tracks.py` on the `python` folder.

 ### Map viewer
-In the same folder as the track info extractor, activate the virtual enviroment and run the `map_viewer.py` program.
+To launch the map viewer, run the

 | Normal view | Debug view |
  :------: | :-------: